-At minimum, to be eligible for admission to the post-master's certificate program, candidates must: (1) hold a bachelor's degree from an accredited college or university, and (2) have a earned a minimum cumulative grade point average (GPA) of 3.0 (on a 4.0 scale) in all previous undergraduate and graduate studies.
+At minimum, to be eligible for admission to the M.S. in Counseling degree program, candidates must: (1) hold a bachelor's degree from an accredited college or university, and (2) have a earned a minimum cumulative grade point average (GPA) of 3.0 (on a 4.0 scale) in all previous undergraduate and graduate studies.

-Students will be required to complete 15 credits to earn the certificate.
+Students will be required to complete a minimum of credits and a maximum of credits to earn the M.S. degree, depending on the pathway being pursued.
 Participants must maintain a cumulative GPA of at least 3.0 (on a 4.0 scale) to receive approval for graduation.